manujose94/FINAL-PROJECT-ICP/Readme.md

 In order to achieve the main objective, 3 lambda functions with different roles have been developed, where due to the result or invocation by one of the three functions, the other lambda functions are activated.

 These functions, along with any service implementation necessary for their operation, are created automatically by Python using the boto3 library.
-For the development of the functions, Python3 has been used together with boto3[^1]For two of them, being the last lambda function developed with Nodejs together with aws-sdk.
+For the development of the functions, Python3 has been used together with boto3.
+For two of them, being the last lambda function developed with Nodejs together with aws-sdk.

-	[^1]: Amazon Web Services (AWS) SDK for Python, allowing you to create, configure and manage AWS services in Python

 ## Develop